* click on links for full reviews

 "exquisite and unsparing… Fire in the Blood is artful in nearly every frame, perhaps so we don't avert our eyes."

 "PICK OF THE WEEK -- A devastating new film explores the lies, greed and indifference that killed millions in Africa" "Essential… shattering… eye-opening and often chilling"

-“quietly devastating... the film is a testament to human decency and a damning indictment of laissez-faire capitalism.”
+“quietly devastating... a testament to human decency and a damning indictment of laissez-faire capitalism.”

 Philip French, THE OBSERVER/THE GUARDIAN

 "A shocking documentary about how big Western pharmaceutical companies blocked access to low-cost anti-AIDS drugs, causing a holocaust of 10 million deaths.
 Desmond Tutu, Bill Clinton and many brave activists speak out...
 CRITIC’S CHOICE -- ★★★★ (4 stars)"

 “A film to provoke fury... it's the arrogance and greed of the drug tycoons that leaves a lingering impression, as they conspired to allow ten million to die simply so that they could maximise their profits -- ★★★★ (4 stars)”

 “Brilliant... a real-life David and Goliath story... an amazing documentary and a story that really needed to be told”

 "indispensable viewing... extremely moving... a powerful documentary that demands to be seen by as wide an audience as possible" "This is a shocking account of international trade terrorism sanctioned by Western governments."